With so many types of penetration testing on offer, it can be difficult to ascertain which assessment meets the needs of your business.

-This blog attempts to cut through the industry jargon to provide all the information you need to identify the right test for your business, including the important question of whether you require a black box, white box or grey box testing style.
+This blog attempts to cut through the industry jargon to provide all the information you need to identify the right pen test/VAPT for your organisation, including the important question of whether you require a black box, white box or grey box testing style.

 What is pentesting?